 The Path of the Two Provinces

 Also known as: Santa Maria del Castello

 Why Best Hike on Amalfi Coast: It’s the longest and steepest climb, but a favorite because it’s barely used, and has epic views of the azure blue sea far below the limestone cliffs it sits on.
-The trail climbs straight up the mountain above Positano for 1800’, and descends to the village of Arolla, above Sorrento.
+The trail climbs straight up the mountain above Positano for 1800’, and descends to the village of Arola, above Sorrento.